Iridreth/Steam-CSS-Patcher-Linux/README.md

 - Linux
 - Bash (tested with bash 5+)
-- Steam - System or Flatpak (has not been tested on Flatpak)
+- Steam - System or Flatpak (only tested on System)

 Expected Steam CSS path: